audioscavenger/rkit/README.md

 ## Features
 * MSDOS only (plus a bit of powershell to download the first tools)
 * Backward compatible down to windows XP
+* Auto-select 32 or 64 bits binaries based on your system!
-* Does not need ADMIN rights!
+* Does not need ADMIN rights
+* colors!

 ## What is downloaded?
 - 7zip 19.00